Am I the ONLY ONE that failed?

-Every single year, at the end of each semester, I get contacted by some of the students I mentor who tell me they have just failed a class.
+How often am I contacted by students I mentor who tell me they have just failed a class?
+Every.
+Single, Semester.

 Some are worried how they will tell their parents.
-Some are worried that it will put their scholarship in jeopardy.
-Some think of themselves as failures overall.
+Others are worried that it will put their scholarship in jeopardy.
+And a few will think of themselves as failures overall.

 Yes, it sucks, but it is not the end of the world by any means.
 Get this notion that you are lesser or not worthy of being in engineering school out of your head!